awdeorio/mailmerge/README.md

 ### Edit the database `mailmerge_database.csv`
 Notice that the first line is a header that matches the parameters in the template example, for example, `{{email}}`.

-**HINT:** Add yourself as the first recipient.
+**Pro-tip**: Add yourself as the first recipient.
 This is helpful for testing.
 ```
 email,name,number
-email1@domain1.com,"Alice",17
-email2@domain2.com,"Bob",42
+myself@mydomain.com,"Myself",17
+bob@bobdomain.com,"Bob",42
 ```

 ### Dry run
 First, dry run one email message.
 This will fill in the template fields of the first email message and print it to the terminal.
 ```
+$ mailmerge --dry-run --limit 1
 >>> message 0
-TO: email1@domain1.com
+TO: myself@mydomain.com
 SUBJECT: Testing mailmerge
 FROM: My Self <myself@mydomain.com>

-Hi, Alice,
+Hi, Myself,

 Your number is 17.